-We have audited the Police Department of Kansas City, Missouri's (the Department), a component unit of the City of Kansas City, Missouri compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Department's major federal programs for the year ended April 30, 2022.
+We have audited the Police Department of Kansas City, Missouri's (the Department), a component unit of the City of Kansas City, Missouri compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Department's major federal programs for the year ended April 30, 2025.
 The Department's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Department complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended April 30, 2022.
+In our opinion, the Department complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended April 30, 2025.